 Abstract.
 I propose a general equilibrium framework where firms decide whether to outsource or integrate input manufacturing, domestically or abroad.
 By outsourcing, firms may benefit from suppliers' technologies, but pay mark-up prices.
 By sourcing intrafirm, they save on mark-ups and pay possibly lower foreign wages.
 Multinational corporations arise when firms integrate production abroad.
 The model predicts that intrafirm imports are positively correlated with the mean and variance of the firms' productivity distribution, and with the degree of input differentiation.
 I use the model to quantify the U.S. welfare gains from intrafirm trade, which amount to about 0.23 percent of consumption per-capita.

 Abstract.
-This paper starts by unveiling a new empirical regularity: multinational corporations systematically exhibit higher stock market returns and earnings yields than non-multinational firms.
-Within non-multinationals, exporters tend to exhibit higher earnings yields and returns than firms selling only in their domestic market.
+This paper starts by unveiling a strong empirical regularity: multinational corporations exhibit higher stock market returns and earning yields than non-multinational firms.
+Within non-multinationals, exporters exhibit higher earning yields and returns than firms selling only in their domestic market.
 To explain this pattern, we develop a real option value model where firms are heterogeneous in productivity, and have to decide whether and how to sell in a foreign market where demand is risky.
-Firms selling abroad are exposed to risk: following a negative shock, they are reluctant to exit the foreign market because they would forgo the sunk cost that they paid to start investing abroad.
-Multinational firms are the most exposed due to the higher sunk costs they have to pay to enter.
-The model, calibrated to match aggregate U.S. export and foreign direct investment data, is able to replicate the observed cross-sectional differences in earnings yields and returns.
+Selling abroad is a source of risk exposure to firms: following a negative shock, they are reluctant to exit the foreign market because they would forgo the sunk cost that they paid to enter.
+Multinational firms are the most exposed due to the higher costs they have to pay to invest.
+The calibrated model is able to match both aggregate US export and foreign direct investment data, and the observed cross-sectional differences in earning yields and returns.

 "The Long-Run Risk of Foreign Direct Investment", with Jose L. Fillat